-Rachel Presser was awarded a Tier 3 Scholarship within the 2022 Sport Australia Hall of Fame Scholarship and Mentoring Program.
+Rachel Presser is an artistic swimmer and Olympian who was awarded a Tier 3 Scholarship within the 2022 Sport Australia Hall of Fame Scholarship and Mentoring Program.

 “Absolutely incredibly grateful to be successful in joining so many other athletes who have each worked incredibly hard in their respective disciplines and be recognised by such an iconic Australian sporting and cultural touchstone that is the Sport Australia Hall of Fame.” – Rachel Presser on being selected as a 2022 Tier 3 Scholarship Holder.

 - 2018: FINA Junior World Championships – Free Team, 17th

 - 2018: Japan World Series – Free Duet, 17th

 - 2019: FINA World Championships – Technical and Free Team, Qualified for the Olympics

 - 2021: Tokyo Olympic Games – Technical and Free Team, 9th